 Work is being done across the Diocese, to enable us to reach carbon net zero targets and this includes looking at changes that can be made to housing to improve efficiency and reduce carbon footprint.

-In 2020, General Synod embarked on an ambitious target for all parts of the Church of England, to work to become carbon ‘net zero’ by 2030.
-This was a clear statement of intent across the church of our determination to safeguard God’s creation.
-It also touches on 2 marks of mission – tending to human needs and transforming unjust structures, because the climate emergency is a social justice issue, which affects the world’s poorest soonest and most severely.
+In 2020, General Synod embarked on an ambitious target for all parts of the Church of England, to work to become ‘net zero carbon’ by 2030.
+This was a clear statement of intent across the church, of our determination to safeguard God’s creation.
+It also touches on all marks of mission, particularly the fifth mark of mission, “strive to safeguard the integrity of creation, and sustain and renew the life of the Earth” and the fourth mark of mission, “seek to transform unjust structures of society, to challenge violence of every kind and to pursue peace and reconciliation”, because the climate emergency is both an environmental issue and a social justice issue, which affects the world’s poorest soonest and most severely.
 This means that the call to be sustainable is a core part of our Christian faith.

 Over the past year the Property Team has been working alongside Laura Donald, the Net Zero Implementation Manager, who works for The Church of England Pensions Board.
 Her role has been to allocate funding to all diocese across the country to enable them to add energy saving improvements to one house so that it meets the carbon net zero targets.